 Nightmare Fuel: King Gallon is a three headed skeletal beast.
 And fighting the guy for five hoursdoes not make it easier.
 The Netherworld also plays on lingering childhood fears of the dark, and is a generally creepy and depressing place.
 It doesn't help that during the fight with Gallon, you can see Titania literally crumble and sink into the ocean piece by piece in the background.

 To get 100% Completion, the player needs to unlock every cutscene.
 This means intentionally choosing the wrong order in the Final Book and watching the Bad Ending at least three times.
-If Myris's sobbing while the world collapses and the oceans are rising to kill her while asking why someone would choose this horrible fate doesn't hit you hard, then you must have dropped your soul somewhere.
+Myris's sobbing while the world collapses and the oceans are rising to kill her while asking why someone would choose this horrible fate doesn't hits especially hard.

 Sending Mercedes to fight the beast of Darkova in the Armageddon book is guaranteed to make you feel like an asshole.
 Her fate in the good ending isn't much better, either.